v-harrishe/azure-docs/articles/app-service/web-sites-monitor.md

 ---
 title: Monitor apps
 description: Learn how to monitor apps in Azure App Service by using the Azure portal.
 Understand the quotas and metrics that are reported.
-author: btardif

 ms.assetid: d273da4e-07de-48e0-b99d-4020d84a425e
 ms.topic: article
+author: rockboyfor
-ms.date: 04/23/2020
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
-ms.author: byvinyal
+ms.author: v-yeche
 ms.custom: seodec18

 ---
 # Monitor apps in Azure App Service
-[Azure App Service](./overview.md) provides built-in monitoring functionality for web apps, mobile, and API apps in the [Azure portal](https://portal.azure.com).
+[Azure App Service](./overview.md) provides built-in monitoring functionality for web apps, mobile, and API apps in the [Azure portal](https://portal.azure.cn).

 In the Azure portal, you can review *quotas* and *metrics* for an app and App Service plan, and set up *alerts* and *autoscaling* rules based metrics.